BugFixes/npm/README.md

 # BugFix.es Node Module

-This is the simplest way of using BugFixes with Node
+This is the simplest way of using BugFix.es with Node

 ## Replace console.LOGLEVEL with the BugFix.es version
 ````javascript